FISHWONGY/covid-19-viz/README.md

 # covid-19-viz

-This repository is commit for the visualisation work related to the Covid-19 epidemic
+This repository is committed for the visualisation work related to the Covid-19 epidemic

 ![](17_Apr_20/mobility_patch.png)